-He no longer sits on The Royal Mint Design Advisory Committee ('Nolaned') but instead is now able to submitt designs when invited.
-His first circulating coin is for the Centenary of the WW1 Armitice.
+He no longer sits on The Royal Mint Design Advisory Committee, however he is now able to submit designs when invited.
+His first coin was for collectors and commemorates the Centenary of the WW1 Armitice.
 His latest coin is to commemorate the 250th anniversary of Sir Walter Scott's birth.
 He also designed the recent Sherlock Holmes 50p (see elswhere on this website).
 For ten years he has been involved with the charity 'Manchester Aid to Kosovo' and was their Chairman for three years. http://makonline.org/

 He has exhibited widely: Germany, Ireland, the United States and Italy.
 One of his paintings, words by Nelson Mandela, is in the renowned collection of the Stiftung Archiv der Akademie der Künste, Berlin.
 All his Carcanet Press book jacket and cover artwork, part of the Carcanet archive, is now kept by the John Rylands Research Institute, University of Manchester.

 Stephen was a visiting lecturer at the Glasgow School of Art for 15 years and, until recently, was a part-time tutor on the MA Design Course, Manchester Metropolitan University.
 He still occasionally lectures at both institutions.